davi-ldf/projeto-Sistema-EAD/README.md

 # Distance Learning System in PHP

-This project is an E-learning (EAD) system developed using PHP and MySQL.
+This project is an Distance Learning system developed using PHP and MySQL.
 It provides a platform for administrators to manage users and courses, and for clients to access and consume educational content.

 ## Requirements